Oromo Liberation Front: Response to criticism

 Criticism of the OLF and its ideology has been routinely countered by the organization and many Oromo intellectuals as being Ethiopian propaganda designed to delegitimize the movement.
 Ethiopians, mainly from the Amhara ethnic group, have termed Oromo nationalism and self-awareness as counter to the Ethiopian state.
 As a result, Oromo people and organizations that associated themselves with Oromos were targeted as anti-unity and subject to oppression.
 The OLF was created as a defence against this type of targeted subjugation of the Oromo people.

 On the issue of Ethiopian colonialism, it is noted that Emperor Menelik II officially formed the Ethiopian Empire in 1888 by declaring that all conquered land belonged to the Emperor.
 After doing so, the Emperor allocated Amhara landlords over the conquered southern lands (including Oromia).
 In this system, these landlords promoted the systematic suppression and destruction of all elements of Oromo culture while Amhara culture, language and religion was imposed on the conquered Oromo people.

-The Somalia role is complex as on one hand you have Ogaden fighting for independence like Oromo.
+The Somali role is complex as on one hand you have the WSLF fighting for independence like Oromo.
 On the other hand, you have a radicalized opposition to Horn of Africa.
-In the middle of these groups were former Somali President Siad Barre, who were Marxist in ideology but opportunists by nature.
-President Siad Barre's objective was to dominate the Horn of Africa.
+In the middle of these groups were former Somali President Siad Barre.
+President Siad Barre's objective was to liberate all Somalis under 1 unified state because the Somali people speak 1 language, follow 1 religion, share 1 culture.
 In his quest, President Siad Barre captured former OLF commanders Barisoo Wabee (Magarsaa Barii), Gadaa Gammadaa (Damisee Tacaanee), Abbaa Xiiqii (Abboomaa Mitikku), Dori Bari (Yigazu Banti), Falmataa /Umar/Caccabsaa, Faafam Dooyyoo, Irra’anaa Qacalee (Obbo Dhinsaa), Dhadacha Boroo, Daddacha Muldhataa, and Marii Galaa.